milutinke/sqcp/readme.md

 -   Panel update check
 -   Code refactoring and porting the codebase to TypeScript
 -   Preconfigured commands (just click and execute) + command execution scheduler
--   Multi-Server support (if there is enough interest)
 -   Using Squad RCON as a worker which works non-stop in the background (maybe?)
 -   GrapQL support for custom front end clients
 -   Ability to change the refresh time for the player and squads lists individually